Our Commitment to Giving

 3) plans to study in any field/major at a university, college, or trade school.
 This has been expanded from previous years, when scholarships were available only for medical studies.

-2022 “Excellence in Education” Scholarship Winners:
+20th Annual “Excellence in Education” Scholarship Winners from 2022:

 We also collect eyewear donations on behalf of the Lions Club, so that glasses you no longer need can land in the hands of someone who does.
 Every year, we are privileged to see these donated glasses go where they are most needed.